Why separating couples should try mediation

 There are a number of benefits in resolving your issues through the mediation process such as avoiding the stress, delay and costs of court applications.

-Mediation is confidential process
+Mediation is a confidential process

 Mediation processes are confidential.
 Anything you discuss in mediation stays in mediation, it cannot be used against you later in court.
 You can also rest easy knowing that the details of your agreement are not published for the public to see.
 The mediator does not keep notes on the discussion (except for your agreements) and unless exceptional circumstances apply, the mediators notes are generally not open to subpoena by the courts, so you can have open and honest discussions without fear that the conversation will be used against you if your matter does go to court.